 – No objection will be considerable by authors if they produces objection against any commeetties and societies and publisher, once author give permission for publish "or" author not communicate after 7 days of submission.
 All author are requested to submit their manuscript or thesis or books for publication after read the term and condition of publication and withdrawal policies.

 – if any author not compeleted final steps i.e. not submitting article processing fees at final stage then submitted article will automatically be published in forth coming issues of journals for which it was reviewed and accepted. author has no right to withdrawal article and publish same article or article with minor changes in any other journal worldwide, this considered as violation of our journal publishing ethics.
 May action can be taken against those author(s).

-– Without compeleting final steps i.e. article processing fees, published paper will be visible for all and downloading of article will be chargeable.
+– Without completing final step i.e. article processing fees, published paper will be visible for all after completing the embargo period otherwise anyone who need downolad that article can download by paying us.
 For more details see article processing charges .

 If you have concerns or questions about it, please contact us for further discussion.
 We welcome your input and suggestion.

 A retraction is a public statement made about an earlier statement that withdraws, cancels, refutes, or reverses the original statement or ceases and desists from publishing the original statement.
 The retraction may be initiated by the editors of a journal, or by the author(s) of the papers (or their institution).
 The editors will consult reviewers for their comments.
 The article will be retracted in cases such as multiple submission, plagiarism or fraudulent use of data.
 An alteration that changes the main point of the original statement is generally referred to as a retraction while an alteration that leaves the main point of a statement intact is usually referred to simply as a correction.
 Depending on the circumstances, either a retraction or correction is the appropriate remedy.